 changes in eyes such as decreased or blurred vision, cataracts, worsening of existing eye ulcers or infections

 increased blood sugar levels, particularly if you have diabetes

-depression, irritability, feelings of happiness which are not justified by reality, increased impulse or loss of contact with
+depression, irritability, feelings of extreme happiness, increased impulse or loss of contact with reality

 irregular or loss of periods